 - 3.1.
-A top-up agreement will only be agreed where the agreement is in line with the conditions set out in sections 4 and 5 of this policy and: - The Council is satisfied that the person agreeing to make the top-up payment is in a position to maintain the payments. - A top-up agreement has been signed by the contributor (the person agreeing to pay the top-up); - A signed direct debit mandate has been received. - 3.2.
-In most cases, a top-up payment will not be relevant for a person who has capital or income which makes them responsible for fully funding their care.
-People who are fully funding their care are typically able to make arrangements for their care as they wish, even if these arrangements are more expensive than those which the Council would have put in place.
+A top-up agreement will only be where the agreement is in line with the conditions set out in sections 4 and 5 of this policy and: - The Council is satisfied that the person agreeing to make the top-up payment is in a position to maintain the payments. - A top-up agreement has been signed by the contributor (the person agreeing to pay the top-up); - A signed direct debit mandate has been received. - 3.2.
+In most cases, a top-up payment will not be relevant for a person who has capital or income which makes them responsible for paying the full cost of their care.
+People who are paying the full cost of their care are typically able to make arrangements for their care as they wish, even if these arrangements are more expensive than those which the Council would have put in place.
 In such cases the Council would strongly advise consideration of the ability to sustain the affordability of such arrangements and seek independent advice. - 3.3.
-In the less common event that a person who fully funds their care is having accommodation in a care home, nursing home, supported living or shared lives scheme arranged on their behalf by the Council, the Council will consider how the Choice of Accommodation Regulations apply in the person's case, though it is noted that the Care Act Statutory Guidance states that 'Self-funders will have to pay for the costs of their care and support including, in cases where they choose a setting that is more expensive than the amount identified in their personal budget, the top-up element of the costs of that setting.'
+In the less common event that a person who pays for the full cost of their care is having accommodation in a care home, nursing home, supported living or shared lives scheme arranged on their behalf by the Council, the Council will consider how the Choice of Accommodation Regulations apply in the person's case, though it is noted that the Care Act Statutory Guidance states that 'Self-funders will have to pay for the costs of their care and support including, in cases where they choose a setting that is more expensive than the amount identified in their personal budget, the top-up element of the costs of that setting.'